Aliases for SH3KBP1 Gene

 SH3KBP1 (SH3 Domain Containing Kinase Binding Protein 1) is a Protein Coding gene.
-Diseases associated with SH3KBP1 include Immunodeficiency 61 and Adrenal Cortical Adenocarcinoma.
-Among its related pathways are RET signaling and Lipoprotein metabolism.
+Diseases associated with SH3KBP1 include Immunodeficiency 61 and Agammaglobulinemia, X-Linked.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include SH3 domain binding.
 An important paralog of this gene is CD2AP.

 UniProtKB/Swiss-Prot Summary for SH3KBP1 Gene